Welcome, darlings, to Ten Chimneys

 And yet they rejected a million-dollar Hollywood film contract, saying they "could be bought but not bored."

 They both loved to putter around the estate.
 Lunt was "deliriously happy" making jelly, baking bread, weeding and splitting wood.
-Lynn fished and tended the flower garden.
+Fontanne fished and tended the flower garden.

 The attention they lavished on Ten Chimneys was an extension of their acting discipline.
 The Lunts became famous because, in large part, they worked harder than anyone else.